my-realm/musings/vulnerable-airports.md

 Many of the analysts, contractors, and sales people who had attended the recent Defense and Security Equipment International (DSEI) Expo 2025, were hoping to find anti-drone technologies or counteracting solutions for Unmanned Aerial Systems (UAS).
 One could barely find any, and many of the available products on display for protecting tanks or fighter jets in the battlefield from drones, and alternatively, "human portable systems" to take down tiny UAS in urban environments, were only at the prototype stage.
 And none of the available ideas or prototypes for countering drones by smashing or shooting "the intruder" would be suitable for an airport, mainly because of the fragments that would litter the runway making the airport incur large costs for the clean up.

 A viable counter-drone tech, should be able to neutralize or take down an aerial drone, as early as possible upon detection, while keeping it as intact as possible.
 Moreover, directed energy beams as weapons, to disable a detected drone aren't yet available commercially.
-So, how might this critical task of counteracting drones become achievable, especially when modern aerial drones are capable of evading radio-frequency jamming signals by using fiber-optic line of control or "frequency switching and band hopping control architectures?"
+So, how might this critical task of counteracting drones become achievable, especially when modern aerial drones are capable of evading radio-frequency jamming signals by using fiber-optic line of control or "frequency switching and band hopping, comms architecture?"

 Truly, how does one detect a mostly plastic aerial drone, that has a volumetric size of a volleyball?
 In fact, *FPV Drones* tend to be smaller and faster than drones carrying an explosive charge.
 How can such small and rapidly moving things be detected "just-in-time" to knock them out of the sky?